DTO-BioFlow at Aquaculture Europe 2025

-Aquaculture Europe 2025 (AE2025), organised by the European Aquaculture Society, is a leading annual event that brings together industry leaders, researchers, policymakers, students, and innovators to explore the future of aquaculture as a vital pillar of global food security.
-Held under the theme of inclusivity and sustainability, AE2025 bridges science, industry, and policy while addressing societal needs and advancing environmental stewardship.
+Aquaculture Europe 2025 (AE2025), organised by the European Aquaculture Society, is one of the leading global events bringing together industry leaders, researchers, policymakers, students, and innovators to shape the future of aquaculture as a vital pillar of food security.
+This year’s edition, held in Valencia, Spain, is centred on inclusivity, sustainability, and innovation, bridging science, industry, and policy to address societal needs while advancing environmental stewardship.

 The Event